bocadilloproject/bocadillo/docs/guides/http/views.md

 ## Mapping URLs to views

 As you have seen above, a view is merely just a Python function.
 To attach it to an URL pattern, you'll need to decorate it with a route.
-See [Routes and URL design] for more information.
+See [Routing] for more information.

 ## Returning HTTP errors